HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/configure_a_contentsource_api.md

 # Configuring a Content Source using REST API

 This topic explains the use of the Content Source REST API to create a Content Source.
-This can later be used to crawl it in your HCL DX instance and will contain the items that you can find by using search queries.
+This can later be used to crawl the content source in your HCL DX instance and will contain the items that you can find by using search queries.

 ## Authenticating as a search administrator